Smail98/TutorialRepository/HowTheInternetWorks.md

                                                  to be used, Port 22 was selected
-4. File Transfer Protocol (FTP) :       does not use encryption. and as a result Port 21 is used when selecting a host Important Terms:
+4. File Transfer Protocol (FTP) :       does not use encryption. and as a result Port 21 is used when selecting a host

+Important Terms:

 DNS- The Domain Name System is a hierarchical and decentralized naming system for computers, services, or other resources connected to the Internet or a private network.

 IP-  is the principal communications protocol in the Internet protocol suite for relaying datagrams across network boundaries.

-Top Level Domain(TLD)-
+Top Level Domain(TLD)- one of the domains at the highest level in the hierarchical Domain Name System of the Internet.

+Domain Names-